apache/usergrid/docs/user-management/activity.md

 streams of any of the user's followers.

 Using Usergrid APIs you can create, retrieve, update, and delete activity entities.
-See You do not have access to view this node for descriptions of these APIs.

-**Note:** Although not shown in the API examples below, you need to provide a valid access token with each API call.
+__Note:__ Although not shown in the API examples below, you need to provide a valid access token with each API call.
 See [Authenticating users and application clients](../security-and-auth/authenticating-users-and-application-clients.html) for details.